zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_attestation_integration_guide.rst

       time as that standard exists, the claim will be represented by a custom claim.
 Value is encoded as byte string.

     - **Instance ID**: It represents the unique identifier of the instance.
-In the PSA definition it is a hash of the public attestation key of the instance.
+      In the PSA definition it is:

+        - a hash of the public attestation key of the instance in asymmetric attestation.
+        - hashes of the symmetric attestation key of the instance in symmetric attestation.

       The claim is modeled to be eventually represented by the EAT standard claim UEID of type GUID.
 Until such a time as that standard exists, the claim will be represented by a custom claim Value is encoded as byte string.

     - **Verification service indicator**: Optional, recommended claim.
 It is used by a Relying Party to locate a validation service for the